Recap / Star Trek S2 E7 "Catspaw"

-- No, Captain Kirk, I Expect You To Dine: Korob offers Kirk and company a banquet.
+- No, Mr. Bond, I Expect You to Dine: Korob offers Kirk and company a banquet.
 When they seem unimpressed, he offers them plates of jewels.

 - Ominous Fog: It's all over the place.
 Spock comment that due to the low level of water vapor in the air, it shouldn't exist.
 It's there purely to look scarey.

-- Power Echoes: The doom and gloom prophesy about terrible curses that Jackson gives posthumously is delivered in an ominous echo.
+- Power Echoes: The doom and gloom prophecy about terrible curses that Jackson gives posthumously is delivered in an ominous echo.